-- (A) Certain of the listed securities are issued by affiliate(s) of the indicated portfolio company. - (B) Percentages represent the weighted average interest rates in effect at June 30, 2011, and due dates represent the contractual maturity date. - (C) Valued based on the indicative bid price on or near June 30, 2011, offered by the respective syndication agent's trading desk or secondary desk. - (D) Security is non-income producing. - (E) Fair value based on opinions of value submitted by Standard & Poor's Securities Evaluations, Inc. at June 30, 2011. - (F) Last Out Tranche ("LOT") of senior debt, meaning if the portfolio company is liquidated, the holder of the LOT is paid after the other senior debt and before the senior subordinated debt. - (G) Aggregates all shares of such class of stock owned by the Company without regard to specific series owned within such class, some series of which may or may not be voting shares or aggregates all warrants to purchase shares of such class of stock owned by the Company without regard to specific series of such class of stock such warrants allow the Company to purchase. - (H) Debt security is on non-accrual. - (I) In April 2011, the Company sold its common equity investment, received partial redemption of its preferred stock and invested new subordinated debt in Cavert as part of a recapitalization.
-As a result of the recapitalization, Cavert has been reclassified as an Affiliate investment during the three months ended June 30, 2011. - (J) New proprietary portfolio investment valued at cost, as it was determined that the price paid by the Company through an orderly transaction during the current quarter best represents fair value as of June 30, 2011. - (K) Security was paid off, at par, subsequent to June 30, 2011, and was valued based on the payoff.
+- (A) Certain of the listed securities are issued by affiliate(s) of the indicated portfolio company. - (B) Percentages represent the weighted average interest rates in effect at September 30, 2011, and due dates represent the contractual maturity date. - (C) Valued based on the indicative bid price on or near September 30, 2011, offered by the respective syndication agent's trading desk or secondary desk. - (D) Security is non-income producing. - (E) Fair value based primarily on opinions of value submitted by Standard & Poor's Securities Evaluations, Inc. at September 30, 2011. - (F) Last Out Tranche ("LOT") of senior debt, meaning if the portfolio company is liquidated, the holder of the LOT is paid after the other senior debt and before the senior subordinated debt. - (G) Aggregates all shares of such class of stock owned by the Company without regard to specific series owned within such class, some series of which may or may not be voting shares or aggregates all warrants to purchase shares of such class of stock owned by the Company without regard to specific series of such class of stock such warrants allow the Company to purchase. - (H) Debt security is on non-accrual status. - (1) In April 2011, the Company sold its common equity investment, received partial redemption of its preferred stock and invested new subordinated debt in Cavert as part of a recapitalization.
+As a result of the recapitalization, Cavert was reclassified as an Affiliate investment during the three months ended June 30, 2011. - (i) New proprietary portfolio investment valued at cost, as it was determined that the price paid by the Company through an orderly transaction during the three months ended September 30, 2011, best represents fair value as of September 30, 2011. - (K) Security was paid off, at par, subsequent to September 30, 2011, and was valued based on the payoff.